Khongchai/dynamic_routes/README.md

 This library comprises two main parts, the _Initiator_, and the _Participator_.

-We can begin by marking the participating page with the _DynamicRoutesParticipator_ mixin.
-This would give that component access to the dynamicRoutesParticipator instance that is tied to the scope of the Initiator page that we'll mark with the _DynamicRoutesInitiator_.
+The _Initiator_ page is a page immeidately before where you want your dynamic navigation flow to happen.
+We'll put all the navigation logic in this page.

-For the page directly before the flow:
+For the page directly before your dynamic navigation the flow:

 ```dart